 Baton Rouge has three pillars: football, food and music.
 With football season and live music events in full swing, it’s the perfect time to schedule a visit.
-If you’re here for Southern's much anticipated homecoming game, extend your stay and check out what else Baton Rouge has to offer.
+If you’re here for Southern's much-anticipated homecoming game, extend your stay and check out what else Baton Rouge has to offer.
 Whether you’re coming to town as an alumni or celebrating as a current student, there’s plenty to do while you’re in Baton Rouge.
-Here's a few events that will help you stay a while!
+Here are a few events that will help you stay a while!

-Here in Baton Rouge, we love a chance to enjoy live music.
-That's why this week, there's plenty of chances to get to listen to entertainment from local artists...for free.
-This Thursday, Perkins Rowe will host musical group Na Na Sha from Gonzales.
-So, grab your yard chairs and dancing shoes for a night of fun at the Rowe!
+Here in Baton Rouge, we love a chance to enjoy live music!
+That's why this week, there are plenty of opportunities to get to listen to entertainment from local artists...for free.
+Yep, you heard right!
+On Thursday, Oct.
+12, Perkins Rowe will host The Remnants as they perform in the Town Square.
+So, grab your lawn chairs and dancing shoes for a night of fun at the Rowe!

 Another free opportunity of live music that you don't want to miss!
-Join locals as local band Phat Hat takes the stage downtown at Live After 5 Friday night.
-The band’s catalogue includes the funkiest dance songs from the sixties, seventies and eighties that's guaranteed to make the music move you!
+Join locals as emerging artist, D.K.
+Harrell, takes the stage downtown at Live After 5 Friday night.
+His catalog includes original songs, a soulful voice and powerful guitar rifts that are guaranteed to make the music move you!

 Learn about African Americans' achievements and culture that plays into Baton Rouge's Black History Trail.
 Walk the same places where some of the most monumental moments happened in history.
 Eat at restaurants where history was made.
-Discover our city's mix of culture and heritage on this itinerary that includes food, music, museums and so more.
+Discover our city's mix of culture and heritage on this itinerary, including food, music, museums, and more!

-The homecoming game against Prairie View A&M kicks off at 4 p.m. on Saturday, October 23 at A.W.
+The homecoming game against Lincoln University – California kicks off at 4 p.m. on Saturday, Oct.
+14 at A.W.
 Mumford Stadium.
 Get ready to rock your Columbia blue attire and bring the house down with the Human Jukebox all day long!
 Buy tickets here and view Southern's schedule of events!